LeanderKafemann/buttonpad/README.md

 * `font_name` - Set the font of the widget text.
 * `font_size` - Set the font size of the widget text.
 * `anchor` - Set the alignment of the widget text; same as tkinter values: `'n'` or `'s'` or `'center'`, etc.
+* `hotkey` - Set a string or tuple of strings to create independent hotkeys (case-insensitive).

 ## Extra Window Features: Resizeable Windows, Status Bar, and Menu Bar